Guidance for twisted particle filter: a continuous-time perspective: Introduction

-\paragraph{Continuous-time importance sampling (IS) via stochastic optimal control.} As mentioned above, this paper connects the (continuous-time) control-based importance sampling and the (discrete-time) particle filters.
-From the theoretical perspective, the control-based importance sampling algorithms are well-studied in the importance sampling community.
+\paragraph{Continuous-time importance sampling (IS) via stochastic optimal control} As mentioned above, this paper studies the (discrete-time) particle filters based on some well-known control-based importance sampling algorithms.
+From the theoretical perspective, control-based importance sampling algorithms are well-studied in the importance sampling community.
 Various (continuous-time) importance sampling algorithms have been proposed, such as \cite{kloek1978bayesian,glynn1989importance,awad2013zero}.
-We are in particular interested in importance sampling algorithms for the path-dependent target \eqref{eq:targetintro2}, and focus on a sequence of control-based ones due to the zero-variance property related to the solution of the stochastic optimal control problem (see for instance \cite{awad2013zero, hartmann2017variational} or Proposition \ref{prop:changeofmeasurecon} below).
-A large amount of control-based importance sampling algorithm admits the structure of the continuous-time policy gradient (PG) method \cite{williams1992simple} (also called the iterative diffusion optimization (IDO) in some other literature \cite{richter2021solving}), and the corresponding details will be discussed later in Section \ref{sec:motivation}.
+We are particularly interested in importance sampling algorithms for the path-dependent target \eqref{eq:targetintro2}, and focus on a sequence of control-based ones due to the zero-variance property related to the solution of the stochastic optimal control problem.
+A large number of control-based importance sampling algorithms admit the structure of the continuous-time policy gradient (PG) method \cite{williams1992simple} (also called the iterative diffusion optimization (IDO) in some other literature \cite{richter2021solving}), and the corresponding details will be discussed later in Section \ref{sec:motivation}.
 There are various classical choices for the loss function in the PG iteration in the existing literature.
-In the ``cross-entropy" algorithm \cite{zhang2014applications,hartmann2016model}, the loss is chosen as KL-divergence between path measures $\DKL(P^{u^{*}} \| P^{u})$, where $P^u$ is the path measure induced by the controlled SDE adding a control $u$ to the drift, and $P^{u^{*}}$ is the path measure corresponding to the optimal control $u^{*}$.
-Note that different from some other statistical inference problems, under the current setting, $\DKL(P^{u^{*}} \| P^{u})$ has explicit expression and is even quadratic after suitable parameterization for the control function $u$.
-Other choices of the loss functions include the relative entropy loss $\DKL(P^{u} \| P^{u^{*}})$ \cite{hartmann2017variational,lie2016strongly,ribera2024improving}, the variance loss (or log-variance loss) $\Var_{P^v}(\tfrac{dP^{u^{*}}}{dP^u})$ (or $\Var_{P^v}(\log\tfrac{dP^{u^{*}}}{dP^u})$) for some suitable basis path measure $P^v$ \cite{richter2021solving}, etc. Some theoretical bounds for the KL-type losses above were established in \cite{hartmann2024nonasymptotic}.
+In the ``cross-entropy'' algorithm \cite{zhang2014applications,hartmann2016model}, the loss is chosen as the KL-divergence between path measures $\DKL(P^{u^{*}} \| P^{u})$, where $P^u$ is the path measure induced by the controlled SDE adding a control $u$ to the drift, and $P^{u^{*}}$ is the path measure corresponding to the optimal control $u^{*}$.
+Note that different from some other statistical inference problems, under the current setting, $\DKL(P^{u^{*}} \| P^{u})$ has an explicit expression and is even quadratic after suitable parameterization of the control function $u$.
+Other choices of the loss function include the relative entropy loss $\DKL(P^{u} \| P^{u^{*}})$ \cite{hartmann2017variational,lie2016strongly,ribera2024improving}, the variance loss (or log-variance loss) $\Var_{P^v}(\tfrac{dP^{u^{*}}}{dP^u})$ (or $\Var_{P^v}(\log\tfrac{dP^{u^{*}}}{dP^u})$) for some suitable basis path measure $P^v$ \cite{richter2021solving}, etc. Some theoretical bounds for the KL-type losses above were established in \cite{hartmann2024nonasymptotic}.
 Besides the PG-based algorithms, other related importance sampling methods include the well-known forward-backward stochastic differential equation (FBSDE) approaches \cite{kebiri2019adaptive,fuhrman2010stochastic,wang2018introduction}, where one approximates the target value $Z$ via the solution of some SDE with given terminal-time state and a forward filtration.